 - The Alarms display appears only if there are any active alarms.
-The up/down arrow pushbuttons can be used to scroll through the alarm list, if there are more alarms active than can be displayed on one screen height. - 2.
-The 'Goto' item allows the user to enter Engineer or Configuration mode, providing the passwords are known.
-Access menu (page 123) describes the procedure (although the screen displays are different because in that section, the unit is shown in configuration mode). - 3.
-The Energy display appears only if the Energy option is fitted.
+The up/down arrow pushbuttons can be used to scroll through the alarm list, if there are more alarms active than can be displayed on one screen height. - The 'Goto' item allows the user to enter Engineer or Configuration mode, providing the passwords are known.
+Access menu (page 131) describes the procedure (although the screen displays are different because in that section, the unit is shown in configuration mode).